radicleart/brightblock-search/README.md

 ## Privacy

 The indexer can only access unencrypted user data which is publicly visible by default.
-The intention is to only index data in specific fields such as 'title', 'description', 'keywords' and possibly some name/value pairs to enabled more advanced range/location search.
-It's hoped a conversation can ensue within the community about the balance between the utility of providing bespoke searches over decentralised data on the one hand and privacy concerns on the other.
+The intention is to only index data in specific fields such as 'title', 'description', 'keywords' and possibly some name/value pairs to enable some advanced range search and filtering.
+It's hoped the community can help standardise both the formats and the allowed fields in such a way that this develops transparently to end users going forward - for example standardising end points that enable users to removed their data from index in a straightforward manner.

 ## Configuration